Graduate jobs in IT and technology

 Start by narrowing down the type of job you want.
 You can see ten typical jobs graduates do in IT here.

 - Get work experience – internships and placements help you explore a career option before committing to it and could open the door to a job

 - Apply to graduate schemes, paying attention to the skills the employer asks for

-- Check out smaller employers too that don’t run official graduate schemes – many graduates find IT jobs this way
+- Check out smaller employers – many graduates find IT jobs with organisations that don't run official graduate schemes

 Graduate jobs versus schemes in IT and technology

 Graduate schemes are formal work training programmes run by employers, which usually lead to a permanent job at the end.
 Plenty of IT graduate schemes exist, either with technology companies or with employers in other sectors that hire people into IT functions (such as retail, banking and local or national government).
 However, many graduates find their first IT or technology role at a smaller organisation, which can mean more variety and responsibility early on.

 Find out how to get a graduate IT job at a smaller company.

 Top skills to get a job in IT and technology

 Graduate recruiters don’t only value technical skills, such as programming languages.
 They also place heavy emphasis on ‘transferable’ skills, which are skills that have wide application to different jobs and industries.
 Popular transferable skills in IT include: